Sh1ragami/AIEL-Trace/README.md

 - Basic passive checks (headers, TLS, status anomalies)
 - Agent browser stub + Ollama integration (safe fallbacks if Ollama unreachable)
 - Markdown/JSON export
+ - Baseline comparison UI in Results tab (import/export JSON)

+Change Tracking (Baseline Diff)
+- After a scan, open the Results/Report tab and click "比較用ファイル保存(JSON)" to save a baseline file.
+- On a subsequent scan of the same target, click "前回ファイル読込" to load the previous baseline.
+- The details table then shows a 状態 column marking each current finding as 新規 or 未解決; a separate dialog lists 修正済み.
+- Baseline files are plain JSON.
+You can also load a previously exported JSON ScanResult; it will be converted automatically.

 Roadmap
 - Expand active tests per mode, plugin-style scanner architecture
 - Add login workflows, session management, and form-filling strategies
 - Enable noVNC-based container UX for macOS/Windows users